ejmichaud/meerkat-backend-interface/docs/REDIS_DOCUMENTATION.md

 The CAM name for the instance of the BLUSE data proxy that is being configured.
 For example, “BLUSE_3”.
 This can be used to query sensors on the correct proxy.
 Note that for BLUSE there will only be a single instance of the proxy in a subarray.

 ### `[product_id]:cam:url` --> (string):
-The url used by the `Katportal Client` module to query additional metadata for the subarray associated with the given product id.
+The url used by the `KATPortal Client` module to query additional metadata for the subarray associated with the given product id.

 ### `[product_id]:streams` --> (string):
 A json-formatted string for a python dictionary that contains different URL's for the different types of raw data that are produced in the current observation being conducted on the given product_id's subarray.
 To convert this string to a python dictionary, simply call `json.loads(<streams_string>)`, and it will return a python dictionary object.
 This dictionary will look something like this: